My Story with Onavo (a Facebook's Acquisition)

 .

-Right now I have an Open Redirect vulnerability, but that’s not enough for me.
+I have an Open Redirect vulnerability right now, but that’s not enough.

 After digging up more on the nature of the page, I realized that it redirects me after about 2 seconds.
 So it looked something like this: